 In some stores, you’ll be given money off vouchers with your receipt and lots of people tend to discard these too.
 If you find any of these, “womblers” consider them to be finders’ keepers.

 Boots Advantage Card Points

-If you find an receipt you have 45 days to go back to Boots and add any unclaimed Advantage card points.
+If you find a receipt you have 45 days to go back to Boots and add any unclaimed Advantage card points.

 For loads of other ways to collect Advantage Card points check out this massive guide.

-Frozen food retailer, Farmfoods, gives you vouchers to print off from their website.
+Frozen food retailer, Farmfoods, gives you vouchers both in their leaflets and newsletter.

 At the moment, you can get vouchers for £2.50 off a £25 spend and £5 off a £50 spend.

 If you find a receipt that’s been discarded, then take it back to the store, along with the voucher, and claim back the discount – which can be paid in cash.